The one-word list:

 In elementary school, I learned how to do linoleum block printing, and picked it up again in college.
 For many years after that I designed and printed my own one-word greeting cards.
 In 2003, I decided to make it all official by giving myself a trade name, combining my love of lucky sevens with my love of swirls to create Seven Swirls Designs.

 Recently I've started painting the canvasses that you see here.
-Although I still love block printing, I like that idea that each canvas is completely unique.
+Although I still love block printing (and may even have some cards available here soon), I like the idea that each canvas is completely unique.
 I start by drawing each word directly on the canvas, then after some tweaking, paint the words in white, then fill in color around each letter.
 I paint at least two layers for a smooth, rich color.

 I think a lot can be expressed in a single word, and that is what I aim to do with my paintings.
 I hope you enjoy my colorful words!

 In addition to my artsy life, I'm also a librarian.
-I live just outside of Boston with my adorable husband (his torso and tie feature prominently in the Paintings section), and our crazy Boston Terrier puppy, Lord Dashwood.
-We spend most of our free time shopping, eating pizza, and snuggling on the couch with Dash.
+I live just outside of Boston with my adorable husband (his torso and tie feature prominently in the Paintings section), and our crazy Boston Terrier, Lord Dashwood.
+We spend most of our free time shopping, eating pizza, reading, watching bad TV, and snuggling on the couch with Dash.